 The biggest difference lies in the fact that certificate programs do not necessarily abide by the statutes and regulations of the state.
 Meaning, the coursework completed in getting a certificate can vary from school to school and certificate to certificate.
 Certifications in teaching can be offered by any school of higher learning in any area or focus the school may choose.
 Sometimes these certificates are approved by the state as various state teaching licenses.
-Keep in mind, however, that it is just as common for these certification programs to not be state approved nor lead to state licensure.
+Keep in mind, however, that it is just as common for these certification programs to not be state-approved nor lead to state licensure.

 A teaching license, on the other hand, can only be approved and granted by the state.
-The procedure of obtaining a teaching license through your university must follow follows strict mandates set forth by the state.
+The procedure of obtaining a teaching license through your university must follow strict mandates set forth by the state.
 Your college or university must be approved and accredited by the Department of Education in order to offer state licensure programs.
-In all 50 fifty states, the District of Columbia, and Puerto Rico, a license is a requirement for teaching in the public school system, although the specific requirements for teacher certification vary on a state-by-state basis.
-The rules for licensure are set by each state’s’ board of education.
+In all 50 states, the District of Columbia, and Puerto Rico, a license is a requirement for teaching in the public school system, although the specific requirements for teacher certification vary on a state-by-state basis.
+The rules for licensure are set by each state’s board of education.

-Teaching certificates, on the other hand, cater to those prospective teachers who desire to focus on a specific type, subject, or discipline of teaching.
-It is for this reason that many students end up obtaining both a state-approved teaching license and generally end up going back to complete some form of specialized teaching certificate.
-Going this route will show potential employers your education and skill set is beyond the ordinary, thus making your professional teaching candidacy more sought after by employers.
+Teaching certificates, on the other hand, cater to prospective teachers who desire to focus on a specific type, subject, or discipline of teaching.
+That’s why many students end up obtaining a state-approved teaching license as well as completing some form of a specialized teaching certificate.
+Going this route will show potential employers your education and skill set is beyond the ordinary, making your professional teaching candidacy more sought after by employers.